Under the new rental laws, renters have a new option to apply to have their bond released.

 A rental provider can only make an individual claim to the RTBA if all the bond is going to the renter.
 If the rental provider wants to claim some of the bond but does not have the renter’s agreement, the rental provider must apply to VCAT for a bond repayment order.

 Where a renter lodges a claim that directs that the bond be paid to the rental provider, the renter must not sign the claim form more than 14 days before the end of the rental agreement.
 Previously, this was limited to seven days.

-This also applies to bonds in rooming houses, caravan parks and residential parks.
+These changes also apply to bonds in rooming houses, caravan parks and residential parks.

 The new rental laws apply from 29 March 2021.